 Excessive burping is often due to the foods and drinks that a person consumes.
 It can also result from behavioral conditions, such as aerophagia and supragastric belching, or issues relating to the digestive tract, such as gastroesophageal reflux disease (GERD).

 If a person feels as though they are burping excessively, their diet may be to blame.
 Some foods and beverages can make a person burp more than others.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), these include:
+According to the

 - chewing gum